NtandoNkuna-001/tfg-video-submission/README.md

 # My Video Submission – TFG

-This document serves as a declaration and overview of my video submission for TFG.
+This document serves as a formal overview of my video submission for TFG.

-In my video, I aimed to clearly articulate myself by answering the following key questions:
+In this video submission, I aimed to clearly articulate my background, qualifications, career aspirations, and enthusiasm for the opportunity by addressing the following key questions:

 ## Key Questions Addressed